bright-dev/bright/doc/source/Enrichment.rst

 =====================
 Enrichment Attributes
 =====================
-As a daughter class of :class:`BriPy.FCComp`, :class:`Enrichment` inherits all of the attributes of its parent.
+As a daughter class of :class:`bright.FCComp`, :class:`Enrichment` inherits all of the attributes of its parent.
 The following is a listing of the additional attributes specific to this class.